Fayetteville is beautiful throughout the year, but if you happen to visit during Christmas and the rest of winter, you’ll still find plenty to do.

 From a build-your-own Bloody Mary bar to the signature Chicken and Waffles, Circa 1800 prides itself on locally sourced ingredients.
 Sip on North Carolina draft beers or Craft Pickle Martini with North Carolina spirts.

-Brunching with Circa 1800 not just the perfect way to spend a winter morning, it’s also one of our favorite breakfast restaurants in North Carolina!
+Brunching with Circa 1800 not just the perfect way to spend a winter morning, it’s one of the best restaurants in Fayetteville.
+We also think it’s one of the top breakfast restaurants in all of North Carolina!

 Fayetteville Marksmen Games